nightingaleproject/Mortality-Data-Quality-Assessment-Examples/README.md

 ## Overview

-This code reporitory contains
+This code repository contains

-* An example synthetic data file ([NotionalDeathRecordData.csv](NotionalDeathRecordData.csv)) containing synthetic mortality data representing the type of data that a juridiction should have available for quality assessment.
+* An example synthetic data file ([NotionalDeathRecordData.csv](NotionalDeathRecordData.csv)) containing synthetic mortality data representing the type of data that a jurisdiction should have available for quality assessment.

 * Two data files containing ICD10 codes representing unsuitable causes of death and mechanism as cause of death: